Salesforce Interview Questions and Answers

 Q 30: What do you mean Governor Limits in Salesforce?

-Governor execution limits in Salesforce is used to provide the effective use of resources on the Force.com multitenant locations or platforms.
-It is the limit that is set by the Salesforce.com on code execution for efficient processing.
+Governor execution limits in Salesforce are used to provide the effective use of resources on the Force.com multitenant locations or platforms.
+It is the limit that is set by Salesforce.com on code execution for efficient processing.

 Q 31: How can bucket fields be used in Salesforce?

 When there is a need to use bucket fields in Salesforce to the group, then a group is divided as per their field values.
 Moreover, it is not possible to create tracks on the Salesforce platform as they can only be found in the report section.

 Q 32: Tell us the reasons for data loss in Salesforce?

 - Because of changing to auto-number instead of a text